Minimize both the quantity and size of file resources to keep pages loading as quickly and efficiently as possible.

 Before putting any individual page speed techniques and strategies into practice, it's a good idea to carefully review any included resources and make some shrewd decisions about what should and shouldn't be included.

-This is often best done by taking a close look at each content element, feature and included resource and asking yourself, "Is this good for the user?"
+This is often best done by taking a close look at each content element, feature and included resource and asking, "Is this good for the user?"

 Omit Unnecessary Features